Jury deadlocks in police chief’s hate-crime trial

 A judge declared a mistrial Friday after jurors couldn’t reach a verdict on hate crime assault and deprivation of civil rights charges.

-On Wednesday, they had convicted Frank Nucera on a separate count of lying to the FBI.
+On Wednesday, they had convicted Frank Nucera of lying to the FBI.

 Authorities alleged the former Bordentown Township police chief smashed the 18-year-old’s head into a doorjamb while he was being escorted by two officers from a hotel in 2016.
 They said the assault was driven by racial hatred.